 Do you have issues when booting into Windows 10 Technical Preview?
 The Bios feature is not working as well as you would expect?
 Following the tutorial below will explain exactly what you need to do and fix Windows 10 Technical Preview if it is only booting from the UEFI BOOT feature and not from the normal Bios boot feature available for the Windows operating systems.

-Tutorial on how to boot normally the Windows 10 Technical Preview system:
+How to boot normally the Windows 10 Technical Preview system?

 - Reboot your Windows 10 Technical Preview operating system.